 The Center’s 21-acre Honolulu campus, adjacent to the University of Hawai‘i at Manoa, is located midway between Asia and the US mainland and features research, residential, and international conference facilities.
 The Center’s Washington, DC, office focuses on preparing the United States for an era of growing Asia Pacific prominence.

 Employment opportunities at the East-West Center include a variety of positions which contribute to multi-national, multi-disciplinary research, education and seminar activities that support the institutional objective of fostering the development of an Asia-Pacific community.

-Provide administrative and secretarial support to the Vice President and Director of Research
+Provide executive level administrative and secretarial support to the Vice President and Director of Research

 Facilities support, front desk services and emergency response - part-time.

 Secretarial, clerical and complex administrative support